tobyjaguar/burrito-shop/README.md

 ## Testing Suite

-There was great effort into using Jest to test the API application, however the interaction with Jest and Typescript made this too time consuming to persure for this project.
+There was great effort into using Jest to test the API application, however the interaction with Jest and Typescript made this too time consuming to pursue for this project.
 The Mocha/Chai testing framework was chosen for the unit test suite in combination with supertest.
 Determining the exact Typescript and Jest setting is left as a future endeavour.
 The test suite covers the API functionality *except* for the completion endpoint.

 ## Environment File